Audrey Cherryl Mogan

 Audrey won Legal Aid Newcomer of the Year at the Legal Aid Lawyer of the Year Awards 2021.

-Her background in international armed conflict, European human rights law, deportation and asylum, makes her qualified to advise on these matters within a criminal context and she is currently the 2020/21 Griffins Fellow undertaking research on trafficking and modern slavery.
+Her background in international armed conflict, European human rights law, deportation, and asylum makes her well-qualified to advise on these matters within a criminal context.
+She has successfully represented clients at all levels, including the High Court and Appellate Courts.

 Criminal Defence